Office of Special Counsel (OSE) Whistleblower Retaliation Attorneys

 WHAT RELIEF IS AVAILABLE IF I SUFFERED WHISTLEBLOWER RETALIATION?

 The Whistleblower Protection Enhancement Act (WPEA) signed by President Obama in 2012 grants extended relief for Federal whistleblowers.
 In a successful case, a whistleblower who has faced unjust adverse action may be granted corrective action, consequential damages, compensatory damages, and/or reimbursement of attorney’s fees.

 OFFERING HIGHLY SKILLED FEDERAL OSC CLAIMS GUIDANCE: (202) 883-4808

 The Federal Practice Group has a long-standing history of success in assisting federal employees with the Office of Special Counsel.
 Our specialties include initiating a claim, working with the OSC in investigation and prosecution, or transitioning to an MSPB appeal in cases where the OSC declines to pursue the claim.

 - More than 100 years of combined experience handling federal matters.

 - Skilled litigators who have demonstrated the proven ability to secure results.

 - Team of insightful legal advocates who work to protect federal employees.

-Our firm can determine the legitimacy of any case, worldwide, and will work hard to provide the highest-quality level of legal service available nationwide.
-We can help you pursue an OSC claim for protection, or reimbursement for lost wages due to inappropriate retribution.
+Our firm can determine the legitimacy of any case, worldwide, and we will work hard to provide the highest-quality legal service available nationwide.
+We can help you pursue an OSC claim for protection or reimbursement for inappropriate retribution.